NagiPragalathan/Flappy-Bird-Game/README.md

 │       ├── wing.wav
 │       ├── point.wav
 │       └── hit.wav
+├── css/
+│   └── style.css
+├── js/
+│   └── main.js
-├── flappy_bird.py
+├── index.html
 ├── README.md
-└── requirements.txt
+└── LICENSE`

-Contribution
+## Contribution

 Contributions to the Flappy Bird Game project are welcome!
 If you would like to contribute, please fork the repository and submit a pull request with your changes.

-License
+## License

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE](https://chatgpt.com/c/LICENSE) file for details.